Assistance programs in New Haven County.

 Salvation Army has centers in the region, including in Waterbury and New Haven.
-The locations are part of the wider New England organization and offer numerous social services and emergency assistance to the working poor, seniors, and low income families.
+The locations are part of the wider New England organization.
+The faith based charity offer numerous social services as well as emergency assistance to the working poor, seniors, and low income families.
 While financial help for rent or utility bills is rare, it may be offered.

 Immanuel Missionary Baptist Church Food Pantry and Soup Kitchen is a church sponsored emergency food pantry and soup kitchen for New Haven residents.
 Dial (203) 777-8744

-Fair Haven Community Health Center ((203) 777-7411) is a federally funded health center that provides preventative health as well as primary medical care services for all ages.
+Fair Haven Community Health Center (phone (203) 777-7411) is a federally funded health center that provides preventative health as well as primary medical care services for all ages.
 Services are provided to patients regardless of ability to pay.
 Offers a special program for diabetes care.
 Other services offered include health screenings (including HIV and STD testing) and counseling, family planning, and school based health clinics.
 Dial (203) 777-7411.

 The list above is a sampling of the community clinics to call or apply at in New Haven Connecticut for assistance with health care.
 It is important to note that a number of other free or low cost health and dental centers operate in the region.
-Find more clinics in New Haven.
+Find more free community clinics in New Haven.

 Debt relief and mortgage help New Haven County